 12. Slite

-Slite is a popular knowledge base software that helps teams organize, share, and find information.
-It is designed to be simple and easy to use, so that anyone can effortlessly create and manage content.
+Slite is a popular knowledge base software that organizes and delivers knowledge instantly across teams.
+It is simple and easy to use, enabling end users to effortlessly create and manage content.

 With Slite, teams can write and organize notes, create documents with rich formatting options, build knowledge bases, and set up shared channels for different projects or topics.